Search Engine Optimization Questions

 The typical response to this question is to run an ad campaign on Google.
-Google is the king of the hill when it comes to search engines so logically that is where every company wants their ads to be placed and for good reason.
-With a professional company creating, running, monitoring and managing a company ad campaign on Google you are sure to get fantastic results.
-Results will depend on the ad spend however.
+Google is the king of the hill when it comes to search engines, so logically, that is where every company wants their ads to be placed and for good reason.
+With a professional company creating, running, monitoring, and managing a company ad campaign on Google, you are sure to get fantastic results.
+Results will depend on the ad spend, however.
 It's Google's way of making sure your advertising dollars stay with them.
 The more you bid, the more they help you out with the cost per click, the more success you will have, the more money you will spend, the happier Google is.
 The key to successful PPC campaigns is to know where your audience is and target that place strategically.
-A fine mixture of Google AdWords ads and a few social media ads like on Facebook for general public audience sales or LinkedIn if you are looking for B2B customers, is a great way to jump start sales.
+A fine mixture of Google Ads ads and a few social media ads like on Facebook for general public audience sales or LinkedIn if you are looking for B2B customers, is a great way to jump-start sales.

 What Part of a PPC Ad Campaign Does Arcane Marketing Handle?

 We will handle everything for you.
-From creating an AdWords account if you don't already have one, to running the keyword research, creating the Ad copy, creating the Ad groups, split testing, monitoring, and maintaining the ads throughout the duration of each campaign.
+From creating an AdWords account if you don't already have one, to running the keyword research, creating the Ad copy, creating the Ad groups, split testing, monitoring, and maintaining the ads throughout each campaign.
 Same goes with any other PPC ad campaigns you are interested in running.
-For a social PPC campaign we first would look at what your company does, how your audience currently finds you, what type of product or service you provide and for whom and then together we would make a decision as to the right social media PPC campaign to run.
+For a social PPC campaign, we first would look at what your company does, how your audience currently finds you, what type of product or service you provide and for whom and then together we would decide as to the right social media PPC campaign to run.

 Social Media Questions